-That Time Lou Reed and John Cale Paid Tribute to Andy Warhol on ‘Songs for Drella’
+How Lou Reed and John Cale Honored Andy Warhol on ‘Songs for Drella’

-"Drella" was the nickname given to Andy by actor and Warhol associate Ondine, and was a combination of Dracula and Cinderella, meant to portray the two sides of Warhol's personality.
-After the Velvet Underground fell apart in early 1970, the paths of the various members would cross now and again, but it wasn’t until Songs for Drella that Reed and Cale were reunited for a full-length album.
+"Drella" was the nickname given to the artist by actor and Warhol associate Ondine, and was a combination of Dracula and Cinderella, meant to portray the two sides of Warhol's personality.
+After the Velvet Underground fell apart, the paths of the various members would cross now and again, but Reed and Cale didn't reunite again for a full-length album until Songs for Drella.

-"I hate being odd in a small town / If they stare, let them stare in New York City,” sings Reed on the album's opener, "Small Town.”
-Sung in first person as Warhol, he adds, “I'm no Dali coming from Pittsburgh."
+"I hate being odd in a small town / If they stare, let them stare in New York City," Reed sings on the album's opener, "Small Town."
+Presented in first person as Warhol, Reed adds: "I'm no Dali coming from Pittsburgh."
 "Open House" follows Warhol as he begins his journey as an artist in the advertising industry.
 "I drew 550 shoes today / It almost made me faint," shows the seeds being planted for Warhol's revolutionary Pop Art style.

 "Work" is a frantic Reed tune that is powered simply by his jagged guitar and Cale pounding out the rhythm on piano.
-In this song, Reed turns things around and sings from his own first person, talking about Warhol questioning him about his work ethic.
-“No matter what I did it never was enough / He said I was lazy / I said I was young,” sings Reed, continuing, “How many songs did you write - I'd written zero - I lied and said 10 / You won't be young forever, you should have written 15 / It's work!"
+In this song, Reed turns things around and sings from his own first person, talking about Warhol questioning him about his work ethic: "No matter what I did it never was enough / He said I was lazy / I said I was young," Reed sings.
+"How many songs did you write - I'd written zero - I lied and said 10 / You won't be young forever, you should have written 15 / It's work!"

-As the album continues, it’s a back and forth between Reed and Cale, with each one supplying part of the story set to their own unique musical style.
+Songs For Drella continues as a back-and-forth conversation between Reed and Cale, with each supplying part of the story set to their own unique musical style.
 The two parts compliment each other perfectly, making the entire concept that much more interesting and successful.
-An entire album of Reed songs about Warhol might have worn thin, but by teaming up with Cale, it worked magically.
+An entire album of Reed songs about Warhol might have worn thin. but by teaming up with Cale, it worked magically.

 Of all the tracks, "Images" recalls elements of the Velvet Underground most of all, with Cale's saw-like viola riding atop Reed's distorted, manic guitar riffing.
 "I Believe" covers the 1968 shooting of Warhol by radical feminist writer Valerie Solans at the Factory.
-Thiough he survived, he was never the same again, according to his friends.
-The album ends with "Hello It's Me," in which Reed says goodbye to Warhol, making one of the album's most poignant moments, especially as he speaks the final line of, "Goodbye Andy."
+Though he survived, Warhol was never the same again, according to his friends.
+The album ends with "Hello It's Me," in which Reed says goodbye, marking one of the album's most poignant moments – especially as he speaks the final line of, "Goodbye, Andy."

-There are some genuinely beautiful songs here that pay a wonderful tribute to their ally and friend.
+There are some genuinely beautiful moments on Songs For Drella that pay a wonderful tribute to their ally and friend.
 "Some of the things that apply to Andy apply to all of us.
 There are things that I think are very universal," Reed told Musician.
 "Some of the situations he found himself in were analogous to situations everyone finds themselves in."

-Reed and Cale originally performed Songs for Drella live at the Church of St. Anne's in Brooklyn in January 1989, but it would be another year before it was recorded and released.
+Reed and Cale originally performed these tracks live in January 1989 at the Church of St. Anne's in Brooklyn, but it would be another year before Songs for Drella was recorded and released.
 During that time, Reed was enjoying his biggest success in years with the New York album.
-Songs for Drella would eventually lead to a brief Velvet Underground reunion tour of Europe in 1993, but tensions between Cale and Reed returned, and nothing more came of it.
+Songs for Drella eventually led to a brief Velvet Underground reunion tour of Europe in 1993, but tensions between Cale and Reed returned, and nothing more came of it.